hllgame/hllwiki/docs/beginnersguide.md

 - 50 supplies are needed to build a {{ icon('garrison') }}garrison in blue/friendly zone.
 - 100 supplies are needed to build a {{ icon('garrison') }}garrison in red/enemy zone.
 - 50 supplies are need to build one resource node{{ icon('node_munitions') }}{{ icon('node_manpower') }}{{ icon('node_fuel') }} by an {{ icon('engineer') }}Engineer.
-- The cost of supplies to defensive structures varies by each structure.
+- The cost of supplies to build fortification structures varies by each structure.
 - 50 supplies are needed to build an AT-Gun, it can only be built by {{ icon('antitank') }}Anti-Tank role with the correct kit.